 Start the day at the Orcas Hotel, where we’ll meet, before exploring local boutiques and picking up the days lunch from several great choices (Orcas Hotel, Orcas Village Store, Harmony Hive Bistro).

 6.5 miles of walking through Warm Valley stopping first at Warm Valley Orchard where we visit an historic sheep farm and wool producer.
 Making our way by farms and artisan studios, the Orcas Grange, and stop for a visit at the famous Exchange before landing at Hummingbird Hideaway, where a hot tub will be ready to soothe and relax from your first glorious day on Orcas!
-If feeling so inspired you can finish your day with 9 holes of golf, practice range, or a round mini golf.
+If feeling so inspired you can finish your day at Orcas Island Golf Course, with 9 holes of golf, practice range, or a round mini golf.

 Day Two